roboticslab-uc3m/humasoft-yarp-devices/doc/softarm-usage.md

     ```
     * Terminal 4: module that connects the data output published by the mouse with the soft-arm-control in open loop
     ```bash
-    streamingDeviceController --streamingDevice SpaceNavigator --remoteCartesian /SoftArmControl --movi --gain 0.03 --SpaceNavigator::fixedAxes "(x y z rotz)" --period 0.02
+    streamingDeviceController --streamingDevice SpaceNavigator --remoteCartesian /SoftArmControl --pose --gain 0.03 --SpaceNavigator::fixedAxes "(x y z rotz)" --period 0.02
     ```

 * **soft-arm-control in closed-loop control**: It will reach the commanded position, using the IMU sensor to close the control loop.
 Note: internally, both the sensor and the control loop, work with pitch and yaw.
 Instead, the user will always enter *inclination and orientation* values into the system to indicate the position of the arm.
   - With **3DMGX510 IMU** sensor:
       * Terminal 1: closed loop Uncoupled Control module using 3DMGX510 IMU (pitch-yaw)
       ```bash
       yarpdev --device SoftArmControl --name /SoftArmControl --remoteRobot /softarm --remoteSensor /softimu/sensor:o --coordRepr none --angleRepr polarAzimuth --angularUnits degrees --cmcPeriod 0.02
       ```
       * Terminal 2: to send commands to Uncoupled control module using 3DMGX510 IMU (pitch-yaw)
       ```bash
       yarp rpc /SoftArmControl/rpc_transform:s
       > stat        # to know the current IMU position (inclination orientation)
       > movj 20 90  # to move it in 20º inclination and 10º orientation
       ```